cobusbernard/aws-containers-for-beginners/README.md

 # AWS Getting started with Containers Webinar

+This is an older implementation, I recommend you look at [Bootstrapping your Terraform automation with Amazon CodeCatalyst](bit.ly/bootstrapping-terraform) that I wrote on how to set up the permissions and bootstrap Terraform.
+There is also a followup guide on how you can start [Automating Multiple Environments with Terraform](bit.ly/multi-account-terraform).

+You can use the implementation in these to also use GitHub Actions if you prefer to manage multiple environments.

 This repo is used to set up the infrastructure used to build and deploy a container to ECS Fargate for a webinar.

 ## Setup